1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Setting up Multiplex ads is easier if you’re experienced with native ad units in Ad Manager.
 Assuming you’re a beginner, let’s help you to set them up.

-• By default, Google decides the ad layout, and dynamically chooses the best-performing Multiplex ad styles for both desktop and mobile devices.
-If you want to customize your ad, you need to disable the option “Let Google optimize layout”.
+• By default, Google decides the ad layout and dynamically chooses the best-performing Multiplex ad styles for desktop and mobile devices.
+If you want to customize your ad, disable the option “Let Google optimize layout.”

 • Once you disable the default setting, select the layout for the multiplex ads.
 Google provides three different layouts: